shiloh4/cgai/README.md

 ## Prerequisites

 1. **Basic Requirements**:
-   - A computer running macOS or Windows.
+   - A computer running macOS or Windows or Linux.
-   - An internet connection.
 2. **Text Editor**:
    - Install a code editor like [Visual Studio Code](https://code.visualstudio.com/).